 Another type of is a pre-call email.
 This is an email that you send to a prospect before you make your phone prospecting call.

 This can be effective as you may get a response from the email and not have to make your cold call, which is a great outcome.
 And if you do not hear back from your email, you can still execute your phone prospecting call and if the prospect has read and remembered your email, you will not be starting at square 1.

 One very effective way to execute the pre-call cold calling email is to send the email through email marketing software that allows you to send a large number of emails out at once and track the opens and clicks.

 You can then make your cold calls to the clicks first, opens next, and others last.
 This can greatly improve where you are spending your time and decrease the amount of blind cold calling that you are doing.

-Another type of cold call email is an email that you send to the prospect right after you speak with them.
+Another type of cold calling email is an email that you send to the prospect right after you speak with them.
 Regardless of how the conversation went, it can help to send an email with additional information.